Conversation Interface

 Default Model:

 You can fix a default model for this assistant.
-When adding from the Agents page or duplicating an assistant, the initial model will be this model.
-If this is not set, the initial model will be the global initial model (i.e., Default Assistant Model).
+When adding from the Agent page or copying the assistant, the initial model will be this model.
+If not set, the initial model will be the global initial model (i.e., Default assistant model ).

-There are two types of default models for assistants: one is the Global Default Conversation Model, and the other is the assistant's default model; the assistant's default model takes precedence over the global default conversation model.
-If the assistant's default model is not set, then the assistant's default model = the global default conversation model.
+There are two types of default models for an assistant: one is the the global default conversation model , and the other is the assistant’s default model; the assistant’s default model has higher priority than the global default chat model.
+When the assistant default model is not set, assistant default model = global default chat model.

 Auto Reset Model:

-When enabled - if you switch to another model during use within this topic, creating a new topic will reset the new topic's model to the assistant's default model.
-When this is disabled, the new topic's model will follow the model used in the previous topic.
+When on — if you switch to other models during use under this topic, creating a new topic will reset the new topic to the assistant’s default model.
+When this is off, the model for a new topic will follow the model used in the previous topic.

-For example, if the assistant's default model is gpt-3.5-turbo, and I create Topic 1 under this assistant, then switch to gpt-4o during the conversation in Topic 1:
+For example, if the assistant’s default model is gpt-3.5-turbo, and I create Topic 1 under this assistant, then switch to gpt-4o during the conversation in Topic 1, then:

-If auto-reset is enabled: when creating Topic 2, the default model selected for Topic 2 will be gpt-3.5-turbo;
+If auto reset is on: when creating Topic 2, the default model selected for Topic 2 will be gpt-3.5-turbo;

-If auto-reset is not enabled: when creating Topic 2, the default model selected for Topic 2 will be gpt-4o.
+If auto reset is off: when creating Topic 2, the default model selected for Topic 2 will be gpt-4o.

-The temperature parameter controls the randomness and creativity of the text generated by the model (default value is 0.7).
+The temperature parameter controls the randomness and creativity of the model’s text generation (default is 0.7).
 Specifically:

-• Suitable for scenarios requiring accuracy, such as code generation, data analysis
+• Suitable for scenarios requiring accuracy, such as code generation and data analysis

-• Tends to select the most probable words for output
+• Tends to choose the most likely words

 • Balances creativity and coherence